 Here’s the current summary of the overall portfolio mix, which is updated as of this writing (March 31, 2014).

 HOW DID WE DO VERSUS A 60/40 BENCHMARK?
 (Click here and compare)

 What adjustments did we make?

 As for the standard and passively managed 60/40 Benchmark we made the monthly and automated adjustment to the allocation.
-Bonds did well while stocks suffered in February so here is what happened to get the allocation back in line:
+Much like last month the 60/40 model called for a slight paring back on Bonds with the proceeds going back into Stocks: